Taylor Barnard: 2022

 Nevertheless, Barnard remained in Formula 4 the following year, driving for newly-formed team PHM Racing alongside Nikita Bedrin and Jonas Ried.
 He began the year by competing in the F4 UAE Championship in January, taking his and his team's first win in car racing at the Yas Marina Circuit.
 The rest of the campaign was plagued by reliability issues relating to the car, as Barnard ended up ninth overall.

 Barnard's main campaign would lie in the Italian F4 and ADAC Formula 4 series, which he would once again contest with PHM.
 In the former, Barnard took one podium at Vallelunga Circuit and finished eighth in the standings, whilst in the latter, his campaign would be more successful.
 Having started out with two sixth places and a collision with teammate Ried at Spa-Francorchamps, the Briton experienced a more positive weekend in Hockenheim, taking a pair of podiums.
-Following more points finishes at Zandvoort, the event at the Nürburgring became a turning point for Barnard.
+Following more points finishes at Circuit Zandvoort, the event at the Nürburgring became a turning point for Barnard.
 After taking his first victory of the season in Race 1, owing to a five-second penalty to leader Andrea Kimi Antonelli for a jump start, Barnard fended off his Italian rival in Race 2, scoring another win.
-With championship leader Antonelli absent at the penultimate round at the Lausitzring, Barnard would capitalise, winning two races and finishing second in Race 1, in a weekend characterised by a number of battles with his teammate Nikita Bedrin.
+With championship leader Antonelli absent at the penultimate round at the Lausitzring, Barnard would capitalise, winning two races and finishing second in Race 1, in a weekend characterised by a number of battles with his teammate Bedrin.
 Despite this, Barnard would be unable to take the title, although another pair of podiums at the season finale, including a victory in the final race, meant that the Briton became the championship runner-up.

+Formula Regional

+2023

+During the opening months of 2023, Barnard competed in the inaugural Formula Regional Middle East Championship with PHM Racing.
+After taking two podium places in the opening round at Dubai Autodrome, he took his first race victory in the second round at Kuwait Motor Town.
+He originally finished the race in second position, but was promoted to the win after race winner Joshua Dufek was disqualified due to a technical infringement.
+A second win followed at the next round, also held in Kuwait, before he took three podium places in the penultimate round in Dubai.

+Barnard went into the final round at Yas Marina Circuit with a chance of the championship title, but two disappointing finishes outside of the points in the first two races meant he ultimately finished as runner-up in the championship to Andrea Kimi Antonelli.